This example shows you how to generate and build a standalone ROS node from a Simulink model.

 A ROS device is any Linux system that has ROS installed and is capable of building and running a ROS node.
 If you have Simulink Coder, you can generate code for a standalone ROS node.
 If your system is connected to a ROS device, Simulink can also transfer the generated code to the ROS device, build an executable, and run the resulting ROS node (this is referred to as "deploying" the ROS node).

 In this task, you decide if you want to generate code for the ROS node or if you want to build and run it on a ROS device.
 If you are connected to a ROS device, you can configure Simulink to use it as a deployment target for your ROS node.

-In the Hardware Implementation pane of Configuration Parameters dialog, click on Build Options.
-The selected Build action affects the behavior of Simulink when building the model.
+In the Hardware Implementation pane of Configuration Parameters dialog, select an Build action under Hardware board settings > Target hardware resources > Groups > Build Options.
+The selected build action affects the behavior of Simulink when building the model.
 None (the default setting) only generates the code for the ROS node, without building it on an external ROS device.
 Build and load generates the code, transfers it to an external device and builds a ROS node executable.
 If you select Build and run, the resulting node executable is started automatically at the end of the build.

 Configure the connection to your external ROS device.
-Click Edit to open the device configuration dialog.
+Under the Robot tab, click Connect to Robot to open the Connect to a ROS device dialog.
 In this dialog, you can enter all the information that Simulink needs to deploy the ROS node.
 This includes the IP address or host name of your ROS device, your login credentials, and the Catkin workspace.
 Change Catkin workspace to